-^{1.} For the purpose of the five highest paid executive disclosures, Executives are defined as Disclosed Executives or other members of the ExCo.
+1. For the purpose of the five highest paid executive disclosures, Executives are defined as Disclosed Executives or other members of the ExCo.
 For the 2022 financial year the five highest paid executives include five Disclosed Executives.
 Rights granted to Disclosed Executives as remuneration in 2022 are included in the table.
 No rights have been granted to the CEO, Disclosed Executives or the five highest paid executives since the end of 2022 up to the Directors' Report sign-off date.
-2. The point in time value of deferred shares/deferred share rights and/or performance rights is based on the one downward on the CEO, Disclosed Executives or the Company's shares rights and/or performance rights is based on the one downward or the Company's shares traded on the ASX on the date of vesting, lapsing/forfeiture or exercising/sale/transfer out of trust, multiplied by the number of deferred shares/deferred share rights and/or performance rights.
-The exercise price for all deferred share rights performance rights is 50.00.
+2. The point in time value of deferred shares/deferred share rights and/or performance rights is based on the one day WWAP of the Company's shares traded on the ASX on the date of vesting, lapsing/forfeiture or exercising/sale/transfer out of trust, multiplied by the number of deferred share rights/beformance rights is \$0.00.
 No terms or conditions of grant of the share-based payment transactions have been altered or modified during the reporting period.
 3. The number vested and exercisable is the number of shares, options and rights that remain vested at the end of the reporting period.
 No shares, options and rights were vested and unexercisable.